 Q. Someone knocked on my door and said they were an appraiser representing the Franklin County Auditor's Office.
 Why did they visit my property?

 Appraisers visit each real estate parcel in Franklin County as part of the state-mandated revaluation every three years.
-This process will next happen prior to the 2014 Appraisal.
+This process will next happen prior to the 2017 Reappraisal.
 Appraisers will verify your property's characteristics, including number of bedrooms, bathrooms, etc. Your assistance in the revaluation process results in an accurate appraisal and ensures that property owners pay no more than their fair share of the cost of providing local services.
 For your safety and protection, every county-authorized appraiser carries a picture identification badge.
 If you have concerns or questions concerning an appraiser at your property, call the Franklin County Auditor's Office at 614-525-4663.

 The "NO" will change to a "Yes" in December when the next tax bills are calculated.
 If you have applied for the current year, you may check the status of the reduction in December.